oils-for-unix/oils/doc/oil-help.md

       *) echo 'OK' ;;
     esac

+#### runproc

+Runs a named proc with the given arguments.
+It's ofen useful as the only top level statement in a "task file":

+    proc p {
+      echo hi
+    }
+    runproc @ARGV

+Like 'builtin' and 'command', it affects the lookup of the first word.

+#### module

+Registers a name in the global module dict.
+Returns 0 if it doesn't exist, or 1 if it does.

+Use it like this in executable files:

+    module main || return 0

+And like this in libraries:

+    module myfile.oil || return 0

 #### push-registers

 Save global registers like $? on a stack.
 It's useful for preventing plugins